 Gene name: Solute carrier family 29 member 4 (SLC29A4)

 Equilibrative nucleoside transporters (ENTs) play important roles in the disposition as well as the physiological and pharmacological activities of nucleosides and their analogues .
 The four isoforms (ENT1-4) of the ENT family are encoded by genes of the SLC29 family, share a proposed 11-transmembrane (TM) helix topology and the ability to transport adenosine, but differ in their abilities to transport other nucleosides and nucleobases .
 ENT4 (SLC29A4), a ~58 kDa membrane protein, is a polyspecific cation transporter highly expressed in the brain, with a substrate profile more similar to OCTs (SLC22s) than to the other SLC29 family members.
 Since typical endogenous substrates of ENT4 are monoamine neurotransmitters (e.g. dopamine, serotonin), Engel et al. proposed a functional name, plasma membrane monoamine transporter (PMAT), for SLC29A4 .
-Apart from its presumed function in monoamine uptake, and a putative role in transporting neurotoxins associated with Parkinsonism, little is known of the clinical significance of ENT4.
-Due to the paucity of information, a place for ENT4 in regulatory recommendations is not currently warranted.
+In addition to its presumed function in monoamine uptake, and a putative role in transporting neurotoxins associated with Parkinsonism ENT4 transports adenosine .

 ENT4 was cloned from a human kidney cDNA library by Engel et al .
 ENT4 is predominantly expressed on the plasma membrane, and it has a broad tissue distribution.
 In the brain, ENT4 is localized to the apical membrane of the choroid plexus , and is also detected in many brain regions (cortex, hippocampus, etc.) .
 Outside the central nervous system, ENT4 is expressed on the luminal membrane of small intestinal enterocytes , and it is also found, albeit in small amounts, in renal proximal tubular cells and podocytes, the latter playing an essential role in the function of the filtration barrier .
 Further, ENT4 is also present in skeletal muscle, liver, and heart .